amwellius/DE2_Project_2021-22/README.md

 ## Project objectives

 This simple but useful application will help you to fully control your **water tank** (not only!) in the garden.
-Do you want to know how much water is left?
+Do you want to know how much water left?
 Do you want to refill the tank?
 Or are you interested in controlling your own independent application based on the volume left in the tank? <br/>
 No problem! <br/>
 With our **Water Tank Controller** you will be able to:
 - know **current water level** in centimeters, percentage and liters,